goodevilgenius/BatmanLastSonOfKrypton/003-Boyhood.md

 "Of course you're our son, Bruce," said Martha.
 "We've raised you since you were a baby.
 But the birth certificate is a lie.
 You weren't born here.
 You weren't even born on this planet."

+Thomas and Martha tell Bruce the story of how they found his ship.
+They share with him the information that Jor-El had told him, about his planet's demise.

+"So, I'm not human?"

+"No," Thomas said.
+"You're not.
+But this is your home.
+This is where you belong."

+"Bruce," said Martha, "your birth parents loved you very much.
+That's why they sent you away.
+And your father and I love you with all our hearts.
+We love you no different than if I had given birth to you myself."

+Bruce noticed a slight pang of sorrow when she mentioned giving birth, but he couldn't understand why.

+"I love you too, Mom and Dad."

+"There's one more thing," Thomas said.
+"We learned about your birth planet from a message that your birth parents, Jor-El and Lara, left in the pod.
+They also left another message just for you.
+I'm not able to listen to it.
+It's encoded to only play for you.
+I think your old enough to meet your birth parents.
+Would you like to listen to the message?"